 Spurious emissions

-For the spurious emission measurements the aforementioned indirect method shall be used.
+For the spurious emission measurements the indirect method specified in Annex 2 of recommendation M.1177 [4] shall be used.
 To perform the measurement the radar and the measuring equipment shall be installed as displayed in figure B.1.
-The spurious power emission shall be measured in frequency ranges outside the Out-of-Band emissions boundaries Table 7.
+The spurious power emission shall be measured in frequency ranges outside the Out-of-Band emissions boundaries as shown in Table 7.
+A WR-284/R32 waveguide as defined in IEC 60153-2 [i.7] shall be used.
+If the cut-off frequency of 2,08 GHz falls within the spurious domain, measurements below such frequency shall not be performed.

 The measurement set-up shall be as described in Annex B.

-All measurements of spurious emissions shall be made with a reference bandwidth of 1 MHz.
+Since the lower measurement frequency is 2,08 GHz (cut-off frequency), all measurements of spurious emissions shall be made with a reference bandwidth of 1 MHz.

 The results obtained shall not exceed the limits specified in clause 4.2.1.4.3.2 in order to prove compliance with the requirement.